 If you have come directly to this page via a search engine, you may choose to start at the beginning and go to the SPEC Distribution Inc. Home Page. for useful information on, aviation polishing/cleaning products & techniques.

-Industrial "Hand Held" Surface Polishing/Buffing Equipment.
+Industrial "Hand Held" Large Surface, Deep Cleaning/Polishing/Buffing/Surface Texturing Equipment.

 (Manufactured since 1996)